Thank you for visiting our website.

 b) For the performance of contractual obligations (Article 6(1)(b) GDPR)

-If you are our business partner (as an individual), the purposes of processing follow from the need to take steps prior to entering into the contract, in advance of the contractual business relationship and to perform obligations under the contract.
+The purposes of processing follow from the need to take steps prior to entering into a contract, in advance of a contractual business relationship and to perform obligations under an existing contract.

 c) For compliance with a legal obligation (Article 6(1)(c) GDPR)

-The purposes of processing follow from the statutory requirements.
-Such legal obligations include, for example, complying with identification and retention obligations, e.g., in the context of anti-money laundering requirements, tax monitoring, reporting requirements and data processing in the context of requests from authorities.
+The purposes of processing follow from statutory requirements in the individual case.
+Such legal obligations include, e.g., complying with retention and identification obligations, e.g., in the context of anti-money laundering requirements, tax monitoring and reporting requirements and data processing in the context of requests from authorities.

 d) For the purposes of legitimate interests (Article 6(1)(f) GDPR)

-It may be necessary to process personal data based on our legitimate interests, such as the legitimate interest of selecting suitable business partners, negotiating the contract with the representatives of our business partners, as well as concluding and carrying out the contract, conducting checks on the identity of our business partners representatives, asserting legal claims, defending against liability claims, fraud prevention, protecting our IT infrastructure, managing system access authorizations, physical and data access controls, entering your contact details in our global Schwarz Group user directory, clarifying potential compliance violations, preventing crimes and settling claims arising out of the business relationship, invitation to business events, other internal administrative purposes, such as user and contract management, billing, process and workflow optimization.
+It may be necessary to process the personal data you provide for purposes beyond the actual performance of the contract.
+Legitimate interests in this case include, in particular, selecting suitable business partners, asserting legal claims, defending against liability claims, protecting our IT infrastructure, managing system access authorizations, physical and data access controls, entering your contact details in our global Schwarz Group user directory, clarifying potential compliance violations, preventing crimes and settling claims arising out of the business relationship.

 4. Who receives the personal data you provide to us?